The Testing Block: Plot

-As described in a film magazine, Nelly Gray (Novak), a member of a traveling show, is stranded when the manager abandons the troupe, and Sierra Bill (Hart), a member of a gang, helps with the gift of some gold.
+As described in Exhibitors Herald, Nelly Gray, a member of a traveling show, is stranded when the manager abandons the troupe, and Sierra Bill, a member of a gang, helps with the gift of some gold.
 Although the gang leader has designs on the young woman, he agrees that the gang will fight it out among themselves and the last man standing will get her.
 Sierra Bill wins, and in a drunken fury forces Nelly to marry him.
-After the wedding he becomes the model husband and soon Sonny (Headrick) is born who is the apple of his father's eye.
+After the wedding he becomes the model husband and soon Sonny is born who is the apple of his father's eye.
 The gang leader returns with Rosita, a young Mexican woman, and discloses Sierra Bill's past to Nelly and suggests that he is even having an affair with Rosita.
 The gang leader directs Rosita through her cards to tell Sierra Bill that his wife is longing to leave him.
 Nelly agrees to leave with the trouble-maker, but with the promise that Sonny will soon join them.
 Sonny, however, is taken ill, and the husband and wife have a reunion at his bedside that brings a happy ending.